Why Does My Parlor Palm Have Yellow Leaves? (6 Causes)

 5. Pest Infestation

-If you notice a pest infestation such as mealy bugs, spider mites, or scales, this is most likely the problem with yellowing leaves.
+If you notice a pest infestation such as mealybugs, spider mites, or scales, this most likely caused your plant’s yellowing leaves.

 Use Insecticide